HiEventsDev/Hi.Events/CLA.md

 This Contributor License Agreement ("Agreement") documents the rights granted by contributors to Hi.Event Ltd. ("Company").
 To make this a binding legal agreement, please review the following terms and sign below.

-You hereby grant to Hi.Event Ltd. a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable license to use, modify, reproduce, distribute, and sublicense your contributions under the terms of both the GNU Affero General Public License version 3 (AGPL-3.0) and a commercial license, without any additional compensation to you.
+You hereby grant to Hi.Event Ltd. a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable license to use, modify, reproduce, distribute, and sublicense your contributions under the terms of both the GNU Affero General Public License version 3 (AGPL-3.0) and a commercial license, without any compensation to you.

 You confirm that: